 SOURCES OF STRENGTH TRAINING FOR TEENS

-On Sunday, March 15 from 9-12, we will be offering the Sources of Strength Training program for all our congregational teens in grades 8-12.
+We will be offering the Sources of Strength Training program for all our congregational teens in grades 8-12.
 Joanne Trimmer, congregant and Director of Program and Community Relations with the Ryan Bartel Foundation, will be leading the program and members of the Sha'are Shalom staff trained in the program will be assisting.

 Sources of Strength is a training program that brings peer leaders together in partnership with caring adults.
 The program uses a fun-filled style of active learning to encourage open discussion about the very real problems that youth face and about identifying the sources of strength that are often helpful for those problems.
 It also lets students experience different ways of coping with problems that they themselves may have.
 For youth that are in distress and may be considering ending their lives by suicide, this program provides concrete steps about how this person can receive help from trusted adults and how as peers they can connect friends to help and support.